laaksomavrick/twitter-go/README.md

 #### Technical choices:

-- Go for all service level code
+- Go for gateway and application code
-- RabbitMQ for the message bus
+- RabbitMQ for a message bus (rpc, pub/sub)
-- Cassandra for a nosql datastore
+- Cassandra for a NoSQL datastore
-- Docker and Kubernetes for deployment
+- Docker, Kubernetes and Helm for deployment
-- Some bash scripts for god knows what
+- Some bash scripts for convenience, glueing things
-- More things as they come up